girlscript/winter-of-contributing/C_CPP/Operating System Concepts/README.md

 2. Need of Opearting system
 3. Examples and types of Opearting system
 4. Functions of Opearting system
-5. Do we alaways need a manager
+5. Do we always need a manager
 6. Mulitasking and Multiprogramming